 The goal is to be the first player to get rid of all the cards in his hand.

-If unable to play, the participant must draw cards from the top of the stock until he can play, or until the stock is exhausted.
+If unable to play, cards are drawn from the top of the stock until a play is possible, or until the stock is exhausted.
 If unable to play when the stock is exhausted, the player must pass.
-A player may draw from the stock if he wishes, even though he can play a card in his hand.
+A player may draw from the stock, even though there may be a playable card in the player’s hand.

 All eights are wild!
 That is, an eight may be played at any time in turn, and the player need only specify a suit for it (but never a number).
 The next player must play either a card of the specified suit or an eight.